Shelmn/Instagram-Bot/README.md

 # Instagram-Bot
-A Website Automation App Which'll Follow And Unfollow People With A Single Click.
+A Website Automation App Which'll Follow, Unfollow, Like, Comment With A Single Click.

 There Are Two Ways to Run This Application : Both Require You To Put chromedriver.exe to "C:/chromedriver.exe".
 Do this First.